The 5 Best Dog Treat Balls Australia: Tested & Evaluated 2023

 Made with only natural rubber, these balls are elastic and bouncy, but still very durable.
 There is a hole that goes right through the middle of the ball that you can stuff with treats.
 There are openings on both sides, which is also a good thing.
 When there is only one opening on the ball, there is a possibility of a dog’s tongue getting stuck by creating a vacuum seal while trying to get hold of the treat.
 When there is an opening on the other side, like on the Chew King balls, something like this can’t happen.

-No matter if you decide to add treats or not, these balls are also great for playing fetch.
-If the ball is left empty the holes will produce a whistling sound while flying through the air which some dogs find super entertaining.
+No matter if you decide to add treats or not, I discovered that these balls are also great for playing fetch.
+If the ball is left empty, the holes will produce a whistling sound while flying through the air which some dogs find super entertaining.

-Additionally, these balls are available in 3 different sizes.
+Additionally, everyone on our team of independent experts appreciated that these balls are available in 3 different sizes, similar to our second choice pick ahead.
 Getting the ball in the right size can be very important for keeping your dog interested in their new toy, so that’s definitely a plus.

 The Kazoo Rubber Treat Ball is another classic.
 What is there to say about it?
-It’s a high-quality rubber ball with space inside for hiding treats.
+Similar to our number one choice, it’s a high-quality rubber ball with space inside for hiding treats.

 The ball is made of rubber, as the name suggests, which is somewhat soft and therefore gentle on the dog’s teeth and gums while also being elastic which allows it to resist chewing attacks for quite a long time.

 The ball is available in 3 different sizes so there is a good fit for most dogs.
-Choosing the right size is important since a ball that’s too small can pose a choking hazard.
+As we said before, choosing the right size is important since a ball that’s too small can pose a choking hazard.
 These balls come in bright colours too so it’s easier to find them if your pooch decides to tuck the ball away in some weird corner of your garden.

 Related: Best Dog Treat Toys.

-Some pet parents have found that their canine companions tend to empty this ball too easily, after which the toy stops being interesting.
-However, there are ways to make the game more difficult, like filling the opening with something sticky, like peanut butter.
+Some pet parents on our panel of pros found that their canine companions tend to empty this ball too easily, after which the toy stops being interesting.
+However, I found that there are ways to make the game more difficult, like filling the opening with something sticky, like peanut butter.

 For some dogs, regular treat balls can provide endless fun, but others figure them out all too quickly.
 They get the treats out in no time and then they get bored with the ball and leave it aside.